-In 1843, the first book ever to be illustrated with photographs was published.
+In 1843, botanist Anna Atkins published the first book ever to be illustrated with photographs.
 Photographs of British Algae: Cyanotype Impressions documented species of algae in ethereal, blue splendor.
-Its author, Anna Atkins, was as pioneering as the book she published; she is widely recognized as the first female photographer.
+Its author was as pioneering as the book she published; Atkins is now widely recognized as the first female photographer.

-Raised by her scientist father after her mother died, and trained as a botanist, Atkins was uniquely positioned to learn about photographic processes.
+Raised by her scientist father after her mother died, Atkins was uniquely positioned to learn about photographic processes.
 Through her father’s connections at the Royal Society, she had direct contact with two major figures in early photography: William Henry Fox Talbot and Sir John Herschel.

 Talbot had revolutionized photography in the late 1830s with his “photographic drawing” process and later, with the invention of the calotype, which used paper coated in silver iodide to create negatives.
 In 1842, Herschel invented the cyanotype, which, as the name suggests, produces a cyan-blue print.
 (This process would later to be widely used to create blueprints).

 With knowledge of these methods, and her own scientific background, Atkins set about producing a book to document British algae.
 By arranging her specimens on coated paper and exposing them to sunlight, Atkins was able to capture, with scientific accuracy, what came to be known as “photograms”.

 In 1843, just a year after the cyanotype was invented, Atkins self-published the first part of her book.
 It was not just that the photograms accurately depicted the algae; they were also exquisite looking.